 - Abandoned Contacts

 Abandoned contacts are inbound contacts where the caller disconnected after entering a queue but prior to getting connected to an agent.
 Calls that disconnect while ringing an agent also fall under this definition in the new model (the old model considered them missed calls).
 The rationale for this change is there’s no experiential difference between waiting in the queue and ringing from the customer’s perspective.
-In other words, it’s less valuable to treat these outcomes differently since the customer is ignorant whether an agent is being rung.
+In other words, it’s less valuable to treat these outcomes differently since the customer is ignorant of whether an agent is being rung.

 - Pre-queue Abandons